nelsonjchen/op-replay-clipper/README.md

 The requirements may be a bit high.

 - 4 vCPUs/hyperthreads
-  - 2vCPUs/hyperthreads with `--slow-cpu` flag that renders slower to maintain stability
+  - 2vCPUs/hyperthreads with a lower `--speedhack-ratio` value that renders slower to maintain stability
 - A working Docker-Compose setup.
 Docker for Windows or Docker for Mac will work.
 - Intel or AMD processor.
   - Emulation of Intel on Apple Silicon with Docker for Mac is [too slow](#bad-or-too-slow-computer) to handle the requirements.
 Please use a suitable Intel or AMD machine.
 - 10 GB of disk space.
+More needed if you're rendering longer clips as intermediates are quite raw.
 - 100MB/s disk speed.
   - Docker for Windows users should clone the repository to the Linux filesystem to meet the requirement.
-- A GPU is **not** needed and is also unused in the tool.
+- A GPU is **not** needed.
+However, one could be used to accelerate the rendering process.

 The CPU requirement is due to a number of factors: